 sell has a full description to help you choose.
 And if you still can’t decide, please contact us.

 Here are some tips to assist you in making a good product choice for your needs:

 Like men, penises come in different shapes — and so do condoms.
 Most have straight sides, with a reservoir (or teat) at the end to collect the semen.

-And some condoms are slightly indented below the head, to hug the contours of the penis more closely.
-(Try Pasante Trim)
+And some condoms are slightly narrower below the head and along the shaft, to hug the contours of the penis more closely (try Pasante Trim).

-There is a standard width for condoms, which fits most men (Try Mates Natural or Pasante Naturelle).
+There is a standard width for condoms, which is generally 52mm-54mm, which fits most men, bearing in mind the condom will stretch and has some flexibility to it once on the penis (try Mates Natural or Pasante Naturelle).
 But when research was conducted into how well condoms fitted, 35% of men reported that standard condoms didn’t fit them well, with some saying they were ‘too tight’, and some saying they were ‘too loose’.

 There are many, many different ways in which manufacturers have tried to enhance sexual pleasure through condom design.
-Often, they do this by texturing the condom surface with ribs or raised bumps or by altering the shape of the head of the condom with added whorls and protrusions.
+Often, they do this by adding texture to the condom surface with ribs or raised bumps or by altering the shape of the head of the condom with added whorls and protrusions.

 usually made from either: